Company Logo - Home Link

 The Shops at Hudson Yards and The Vessel

-There will be two million twinkling lights, 115 miles of string lights, 725 evergreen trees, and 16-foot-tall illuminated pieces shaped like hot air balloons and a huge 32-foot hot air balloon centerpiece!
+Expect the same magic as in 2025, which had two million twinkling lights, 115 miles of string lights, 725 evergreen trees, 16-foot-tall illuminated pieces shaped like hot air balloons and a huge 32-foot hot air balloon centerpiece!

 Location: 10th Avenue and 33rd Street